eddyannobil/Assignment/README.md

-#BRIEF INTRODUCTION
+# BRIEF INTRODUCTION

 My name is Edmund Annobil.
 Originally from Ghana but have lived in US for about 6 years.
 I have been in IT field for abt 4 years and currently working as a IT analyst.
 Currently, I am aspiring to gain more skills in the field of Big Data Engineering.
-My hobbies include
+My hobbies include:

-  *Riding motorcycles
+  * Riding motorcycles
-  *Reading tech blogs
+  * Reading tech blogs
-  *Swimming
+  * Swimming
 *********************

-#THREE PYTHON KEYWORDS
+# THREE PYTHON KEYWORDS

-##The "while" statement
+## The "while" statement
 The "while" statement is used for repeated execution as long as an expression is true: